Black Sea Fleet: Joint Fleet and its partition

 Presidents Leonid Kuchma of Ukraine and Boris Yeltsin of Russia negotiated terms for dividing the fleet, and to ease the tensions, on 10 June 1995 the two governments signed an interim treaty, establishing a joint Russo-Ukrainian Black Sea Fleet under bilateral command (and Soviet Navy flag) until a full-scale partition agreement could be reached.
 Formally, the Fleet's Commander was to be appointed by a joint order of the two countries' presidents.
 However, Russia still dominated the Fleet unofficially, and a Russian admiral was appointed as Commander; the majority of the fleet personnel adopted Russian citizenship.
 Minor tensions between the Fleet and the new Ukrainian Navy (such as electricity cut-offs and sailors' street-fighting) continued.

+In 1996 the 126th Motor Rifle Division was disestablished.

 Moscow mayor Yuriy Luzhkov campaigned to annex the city of Sevastopol, which housed the fleet's headquarters and main naval base, and in December the Russian Federation Council officially endorsed the claim.
 Spurred by these territorial claims, Ukraine proposed a "special partnership" with NATO in January 1997.

 On 28 May 1997, Russia and Ukraine signed several agreements regarding the fleet including the Partition Treaty, establishing two independent national fleets and dividing armaments and bases between them.
 Ukraine agreed to lease major parts of its facilities to the Russian Black Sea Fleet until 2017.
 However, permanent tensions on the lease details continued.
 The Fleet's main base was still situated in the Crimean port city of Sevastopol.
 In 2009 the Yushchenko Ukrainian government declared that the lease would not be extended and that the fleet would have to leave Sevastopol by 2017.

 Due to the lack of fleet facilities in Russia, the former naval area at the Port of Novorossiysk was revived in September 1994, and officially reorganised as Novorossiysk Naval Base in 1997.
 The Russian Federation planned to house the headquarters and the bulk of the fleet there, and undertook a major upgrade of Novorossiysk military facilities starting in 2005 and finishing in 2022.

 In April 2010 President Yanukovych renegotiated and extended the Russian leasehold until 2042 and an option for an additional five years until 2047 plus consideration of further renewals.
 This deal proved controversial in Ukraine.
 It appeared to violate the constitutional ban on basing foreign military forces, and would eventually lead to high treason charges.